tayroni/msmt19937/README.md

 # Testing this code

-This code depends on gf2xe module and OpenMPI.
+This code depends on gf2xe module.
 A (slightly modified) copy of gf2xe module is already placed on msmt19937.f90 file.
 Original code of gf2xe is found [here](http://theo.phys.sci.hiroshima-u.ac.jp/~ishikawa/PRNG/mt_stream_en.html).

+Additionally, this code comes with a main program to generate some streams.
+It depends on OpenMPI.

-1) To compile, one can type in terminal:
+1) To compile, run this command:

 > mpif90 -o exec.exe msmt19937.f90

-2) To execute, just type in terminal:
+2) To execute, just run this command:

 > mpirun -np 4 exec.exe